cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

       <div class="collapsible-content-1">
         <div class="content-inner notice--info">
           <div style="padding:.5em;">
             <p>Breath of the Wild runs on a 16:9 aspect ratio on the Wii U. If you have a monitor that isn't 16:9, you may change the aspect ratio to match it in Cemu.
-Please be aware that UI elements can stretch to fit the screen, which requires modifications to fix.</p>
+Please be aware that UI elements will stretch on wide screens and cannot be fixed at this time.</p>
           </div>
         </div>
       </div>